vlang/vab/docs/docs.md

 `--package-overrides`...
 While this is not ideal, it has historically been a very useful way for modules to provide tweaks to `vab`'s default package base files.

-A similar approach (a special `jni` directory) is [being used](https://github.com/libsdl-org/SDL/tree/main/android-project/app/jni) by the Android NDKs own tooling (`ndk-build`) for various reasons and can thus be found in other projects where it serves similar inclusion purposes.
+A similar approach (a special `jni` directory) is being used by the Android NDKs own tooling (`ndk-build`) for various reasons and can thus be [found in other projects](https://github.com/libsdl-org/SDL/tree/main/android-project/app/jni) where it serves somewhat similar purposes.

-`vab` does not treat any `jni` directories specially.
+*`vab` does not treat any `jni` directories specially*.

 See also [`fn prepare_package_base(opt PackageOptions) !PackageBase`](https://github.com/vlang/vab/blob/86d23cd703c0cfc2ce7df82535369a98d2f9d3b0/android/package.v#L940)
 in `android/package.v` as well as [`--icon-mipmaps`](https://github.com/vlang/vab/blob/master/docs/FAQ.md#generating-mipmap-xxxhdpi-icons-in-the-apkaab) in